The-going/evlproject/content/dovetail/porting/_index.md

 rescheduling IPI Dovetail defines in order to force a remote core to reschedule its tasks.

-### System entry
+### Kernel entry

-The system entry starts with low level assembly code receiving interrupts, traps/exceptions and system calls.
+A kernel entry starts with low level assembly code receiving interrupts, traps/exceptions and system calls.
 For this reason, we need the following set of changes: